-Weight and body image is something I have struggled with for as long as I can remember.
+Weight and body image are things I have struggled with for as long as I can remember.
 I think I am safe to assume that I am not alone in this.

-The more I started to notice our unhealthy obsession with weight, the more I also started to notice how people seem to feel like they have the right to comment on people’s body size; no matter how big or small.
+The more I started to notice our unhealthy obsession with weight and appearance, the more I also started to notice how people seem to feel like they have the right to comment on someone’s body size; no matter how big or small.
 Why is this even a topic of conversation?
 Why do people feel the need to do this?
 Why is it relevant?
 Why is this the first thing we notice?
 Why does weight even have to be an issue – ever?
 Seriously.
 Just think about how messed up that is.

 There is nothing wrong with you.
 Dieting is what doesn’t work!
 Dieting is what fails.
 Not you.